Fedjmike/cucats-python/exercises/cities.md

 # Pathfinding with dictionaries!

 In this exercise, you'll write a program that can find a path between two cities using dictionaries.
-Grab the source file [here](cities.py/#L1).
+We've written a file that defines the relations between some American cities- grab it[here](cities.py/#L1).

 In `cities.py` we've initialized a dictionary called `edges`.
 The keys of this dictionary are the names of cities, while the values are lists of cities that that city is connected to.
 For example,